 - Credit to industries in September 2022 grew at the fastest pace it has grown in the last 100 months, aided primarily by a pick-up in working capital loans from corporates.

 According to the latest sectoral deployment data of the Reserve Bank of India, credit to industries, which accounts for 27.6% of non-food credit, was up 12.6% year on year to Rs 32.4 trillion.
 Month on month, it rose 1.4%, the highest in seven months.
 On a year-to-date basis, it was up 2.7%.

 - During the week, Foreign Institutional Investors (FIIs) net bought shares worth Rs 10.3 bn, however, Domestic Institutional Investors (DIIs) sold shares worth Rs 4.5 bn.

 Things to watch out for next week

 - Next week is a four-day work week as NSE and BSE will be closed for trading on Tuesday 8th, on account of Gurunanak Jayanti.

 - The biggest economy, the US will report its inflation number for October this week.
 The second biggest economy, China will report its balance of trade data for the month of October.
 Political disputes kept aside, our dependence on that country for the import of raw materials cannot be ignored.
 Hence, this is an important datapoint to keep track of.

 - The result season for July-September quarter is coming to an end with biggies like Godrej Consumer, Tata motors, M&M, amongst others reporting their results.
 We expect stock specific action.

 Disclaimer: “The views expressed are for information purposes only.
-The information provided herein should not be considered investment advice or research recommendation.
-The users should rely on their research and analysis and should consult their investment advisors to determine the merit, risks, and suitability of the information provided.”
+The information provided herein should not be considered as investment advice or research recommendation.
+The users should rely on their own research and analysis and should consult their own investment advisors to determine the merit, risks, and suitability of the information provided.”